geirolafsson88/PulseThermography/README.md

 ```matlab
 analysis = PulseThermography(thermal_data,383);
 ```
 This will inialise the class with all required settings you need to run an analysis.
+Note you do not have to name your class intance analysis, it can be whatever you want, but make sure you use whatever name you choose in place of `analysis` in the below examples.

 # Functions

-##estimateflashframe()
+## estimateflashframe()
 This function assumes you acquired some images before applying the pulse heating.
 It will search for the frame with the highest peak temperatures, and assumes this is the moment at which the flash was activated.

 Usage: